brgmnn/build-templates/README.md

 for different build systems (normally that I have used).
 Some are just starting points and others are fairly comprehensive.

+## Simplified Templates ##

+I have included a simplified Makefile for people who are unfamiliar with them which is heavily annotated with comments and good for a starting point for small projects.

 ## Templates ##

 The following templates are in this repository: